open-source-lfernandes/spring-secret-starter/README.md

 - **Custom Providers**: Easily extend with your own secret provider implementations
 - **Provider Order Configuration**: Specify the order in which providers are executed for secret retrieval using configuration properties
+- **Type Conversion for Secrets**: Retrieve secrets by key and origin, converting the value to the specified type for seamless integration with your application.

 ## Installation